damonc0313/Fuzzy-Sharp-Math-Engine-FSME-/README.md

 - 🌤️ Weather Forecasting (Uses pets, clouds, and grandma)
 - 🎯 Test Score Prediction (So intuitive a 12-year-old can use it)

----

-## 🚀 Try it Now

-Clone and run the React-based interactive tool or use the Python simulations to benchmark against classical algorithms.

 > The rebellion starts when we stop optimizing like machines — and start reasoning like humans.
 ⚠️ License: This repository is not licensed for reuse.
 All rights reserved.